Visit the Field

 Float flys are held in odd number months (July, Sept, etc) inside the Santa Fe Dam Recreation Area.
 It is a beautiful setting and fun to watch or participate in.
 Lunch is usually available.
 See posting on website and newsletter for details.
 See the Calendars page for dates.

 We rely on new members to keep the hobby fresh and growing.
 Please click THIS LINK to go to our membership information page.

-The monthly membership meeting is on the second Wednesday of the month at the Arcadia Red Cross.
-This is located on the grounds of the Methodist Hospital in Arcadia.
+The monthly membership meeting is on the second Wednesday of the month at the main building at San Gabriel Valley Airport.
+Enter and park at Lamber Rd and Santa Anita Ave.
 Meeting begins at 7:30 pm with socializing starting at about 7.
 There is a raffle, show and tell, club business, and a speaker when possible.
 Visitor are always welcome.

 RUNWAY COORDINATES 34.12874, -117.9660